How to Install WordPress with Apache on Debian

 sudo mysql -u root

-Creating the WordPress Database:
+Creating the WordPress Database

-Execute the SQL command to create a new database named WORDPRESSDB.
+Once logged in, execute the SQL command to create a new database named WORDPRESSDB.
 Replace WORDPRESSDB with your desired database name.
 This database will hold all WordPress data:

 CREATE DATABASE WORDPRESSDB;

-Creating a Secure Database User:
+Creating a Secure Database User

 CREATE USER 'WPUSER'@localhost IDENTIFIED BY 'PASSWORD';

-WPUSER and PASSWORD can be whatever you desire.
+Note: WPUSER and PASSWORD can be whatever you desire.
 Ensure any further commands reflect what you set at this point when dealing with the database side of installing WordPress with LAMP.

-Granting Privileges:
+Granting Privileges

-Assign necessary privileges to the new user for managing the WordPress database.
+Next, assign necessary privileges to the new user for managing the WordPress database.
 This step is crucial to ensure that WordPress can interact with its database:

 GRANT ALL PRIVILEGES ON WORDPRESSDB.* TO WPUSER@localhost IDENTIFIED BY 'PASSWORD';

-Applying Changes:
+Applying Changes

-After setting up the user and privileges, flush the privileges to apply changes and exit the MariaDB shell:
+Finally, flush the privileges to apply changes and exit the MariaDB shell:

 FLUSH PRIVILEGES;